bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 >
 > It acts as an intermediary between a program and the OS.
 > 1. It asks the OS for large chunks of memory (using system calls like `brk`, `sbrk`, `mmap`).
-> 2. It then takes that large chunk and it up into smaller pieces to fulfull your many small `malloc()` requests.
+> 2. It then takes that large chunk and splits it up into smaller pieces to fulfill your many small `malloc()` requests.
 > 3. It keeps complex data structures (like linked lists) to track which parts of that large chunk are free and which are allocated.
-> 4. When you call `free()`, it doesn't usually return the memory to the Os immediately.
+> 4. When you call `free()`, it doesn't usually return the memory to the OS immediately.
 Instead, it just marks that small piece as "free" in its internal list so it can be reused by a future `malloc()` call.
 > <!-- -- -->

 #### 1. Out-of-Bounds Access